Historical LandmarkReligious OrganizationThe Church of Jesus Christ of Latter-day Saints

 Free Admission

-Visitors appreciated that the tours were free, making it an accessible and worthwhile experience.
+Visitors appreciated that the tours were free, making it an accessible and worthwhile experience for all.

 Preservation and Condition